Award-winning sports writer Frank Deford dies at 78

-Award-winning sports writer and commentator Frank Deford has died at 78.
-His family says he died Sunday in Key West, Florida.
-Deford was a six-time Sports Writer of the Year and a member of the National Association of Sportscasters and Sportswriters Hall of Fame.
-He wrote with a lyrical elegance and was best known for his work at Sports Illustrated and on National Public Radio.

-Award-winning sports writer and commentator Frank Deford has died.
+Frank Deford, the award-winning sports writer and commentator whose elegant reportage was a staple for years at Sports Illustrated and National Public Radio, has died.
 He was 78.

 Deford was a six-time Sports Writer of the Year and a member of the National Association of Sportscasters and Sportswriters Hall of Fame.
-He wrote with a lyrical elegance and was best known for his work at Sports Illustrated and on National Public Radio.
-He retired this month from NPR’s “Morning Edition” after 37 years as a contributor.
+He wrote and spoke with a lyrical touch and this month retired from NPR's "Morning Edition" after 37 years as a contributor.

 He was the first sports writer awarded the National Humanities Medal.
 In 2013, President Barack Obama honored him for "transforming how we think about sports."